Open Now

 Attempt Drain Dislodgment Via Plunger

-If signs point to a partial clog or smaller items lodged near the drain cover, suction force may free the debris.
+If signs indicate a partial clog or smaller items lodged near the drain cover, suction force may free the debris.

 Start by securely positioning the plunger over the entire floor drain opening, ensuring the rubber cup makes tight contact on all sides to seal airflow.
 Fill the plunger cup about 1/3 of the way with water to submerge its base completely.
 The water adds weight and improves the vacuum seal.